 - Mechanical Ventilation: Fresh air ventilators draw clean air from outdoors and conditioning it before sending it throughout your home by way of the ductwork.
 At the same time it will exhaust stale, polluted indoor air.
 Some models even include an energy recovery feature.

 Regardless of the efficiency of your system, your air filter should be checked monthly and replaced if necessary.
 At the very least, the filter should be changed every three months.

 Many HVAC experts recommend installing filters with a minimum MERV 7 rating.
-However, always have a qualified technician check to see if your equipment has sufficient capacity to handle a high-efficiency filter.
+However, you should always use a filter that the manufacturer recommends for your particular system.

 Clean the Air as You Enjoy True Comfort

-If you would like to learn more about how your Palm Harbor or St. Petersburg, FL HVAC system can be used to improve indoor air quality, call the professionals at Pinellas Comfort Systems today at 727-201-5879 today.
+If you would like to learn more about how your HVAC system can be used to improve indoor air quality, call the professionals at Pinellas Comfort Systems today.